victornas91/victornas91/README.md

 - Game Development with Unity and C#
 - Mobile App Development with Dart and Flutter
 - Embedded Systems and IoT with C
-- Deep Learning and Computer Vision with Python
+- Deep Learning, Computer Vision, Network Programming and Infosec with Python

 ---